Description: Used to get the page navigation list

 Loop to output

-item is a variable in the for loop body.
-The available fields are:
+item is the variable within the for loop, the available fields are:)

 - Navigation title